COVID-19: NO ONE LEFT BEHIND

 For years, the Liberal/National government has ripped funding out of healthcare, chronically underfunded our hospitals and cut away at our social safety net, while propping up their big business mates.

-After scrambling to recreate services and safety nets that used to exist, Scott Morrison has cut JobKeeper, leaving thousands without work and needing to apply for JobSeeker, which has been pushed back below the poverty line.
+After scrambling to recreate services and safety nets that used to exist, Scott Morrison prematurely cut JobKeeper, leaving thousands without work and needing to apply for JobSeeker, which has been pushed back below the poverty line.
 No one should be forced to live in poverty, especially in a wealthy country like Australia.

 If the COVID-19 pandemic has shown us one thing, it’s that we’re all in this together – and we will get through this together.
 No matter where you live or how much money you have, you shouldn’t be left in the lurch.